Innocent lives sucked into the Belarusian maelstrom | bne IntelliNews

 Not the first time

 This was the second time that Vasilevich had been arrested.
-He was also sentenced to 14 days in jail at the start of August after he went to the KGB headquarters on Prospekt Nezalezhnosti in central Minsk to hand in a petition calling for the release of Babariko in the days after the presidential election.
+He was also sentenced to 14 days in jail at the end of July after he went to the KGB headquarters on Prospekt Nezalezhnosti in central Minsk to hand in a petition calling for the release of Babariko in the days before the presidential election.

 Vasilevich and Babariko were acquainted.
 Vasilevich also owns a not-for-profit art gallery in central Minsk, only a short walk from Babariko’s headquarters, that he set up to promote local artists and as a place for them to meet.

 Babariko is also a patron of the arts.
 He ran the Belarusian branch of the Russian-owned Gazprombank for over 20 years and his offices housed a celebrated private collection by local artists.
-The two men were planning to cooperate on projects to promote Belarusian art and culture.
+The two men were planning to co-operate on projects to promote Belarusian art and culture.

 “Art brought them together,” says Nadia.
 “They had common plans for Belarusian culture.
 They wanted to develop a building in Minsk to grow the art and cultural life of the city.”

-So it was natural when Babariko declared he would run for president that the Vasilevichs decided to pitch in and help as volunteers to collect over 100,000 signatures he needed to be eligible as a candidate.
+So it was natural when Babariko declared he would run for president that the Vasilevichs decided to pitch in and help as volunteers to collect the over 100,000 signatures he needed to be eligible as a candidate.

 “We all went out to collect signatures, me and all my friends were in these groups.
 It was very refreshing.
 A break with the past,” says Nadia.